WarjoyPuddle/waypoint/docs/CONTRIBUTING.md

 All source files are encoded using UTF-8.

+### Code coverage

+Perhaps the most controversial policy enforced in this project's is the requirement to maintain 100% test coverage in production library code.
+We recognise that this is burdensome and not always possible; we believe that the benefits are worth the effort.

+If you need to exclude a particular piece of code from coverage metrics, search this repository for the string `GCOV_COVERAGE_58QuSuUgMN8onvKx` for examples of how to do it using comments.

+So far this policy has presented particular problems in the following
+cases:

+* **Allocations** The compiler sometimes generates branches for when the system has enough memory to perform an allocation and for when it does not.
+However, it is difficult to reliably simulate out-of-memory conditions in tests, leading to uncovered branches.
+Consider the following static initialisation (actual production code snippet at the time of writing).

+    ```c++
+    auto get_autorun_tests() noexcept -> AutorunManagerTests &
+    {
+      // GCOV_COVERAGE_58QuSuUgMN8onvKx_EXCL_BR_START
+      static AutorunManagerTests tests{
+        new AutorunFunctionPtrVector_impl{}};
+      // GCOV_COVERAGE_58QuSuUgMN8onvKx_EXCL_BR_STOP

+      return tests;
+    }
+    ```

+    We have been unable to test all the branches generated in this code, which necessitated the use of exclusion comments (`_BR_` indicates that the block is only excluded from branch measurements, not overall line coverage).

+* **Abnormal program termination** Calls to `std::abort()`, `std::terminate()`, and termination due to an uncaught exception in `main()` are some of the reasons that may lead to problems when gathering coverage metrics.
+This is caused by the fact that GCC instruments the program to write coverage data to disk on program exit using an exit handler;
+such handlers are not called during abnormal termination, so some code may appear uncovered even though it had been executed.
+The solution is to have the instrumentation flush its buffers prior to program termination.
+Waypoint provides the function `waypoint::coverage::gcov_dump()` for this purpose.
+This function does nothing in non-coverage builds.

+After a coverage build, you will find a helpful coverage report in `coverage_gcovr_kMkR9SM1S69oCLJ5___/index.html`.

 ### Development on Linux

 On Linux, development is best carried out in a Docker container;